eksctl-io/eksctl/userdocs/src/usage/windows-worker-nodes.md

 ```

-To create a new cluster without using a config file, issue the following commands:
+To create a new cluster with Windows un-managed nodegroup without using a config file, issue the following commands:

 ```console
 eksctl create cluster --managed=false --name=windows-cluster --node-ami-family=WindowsServer2019CoreContainer
 eksctl create nodegroup --cluster=windows-cluster --node-ami-family=AmazonLinux2 --nodes-min=2 --node-type=t2.large
 ```

-!!!note
-    Windows is only supported for self-managed (--managed=false flag) nodegroups.
+**NEW** Support for Windows managed (--managed=true flag) nodegroup has been added.

 ## Adding Windows support to an existing Linux cluster